Prejudice Can Lead to Negative Outcomes

 Conversion Therapy is Ineffective and Dangerous

-The state of Florida does not have a law banning conversion therapy on minors, although over 10 cities in Florida, 8 states and the District of Columbia have all banned this practice.
+The state of Florida doesn’t have a law banning conversion therapy on minors, although 20 cities in Florida, 14 states, and the District of Columbia have all banned this practice.
 A report from the Substance Abuse and Mental Health Services Administration states, “conversion therapy—efforts to change an individual’s sexual orientation, gender identity or gender expression—is a practice that is not supported by credible evidence and has been disavowed by behavioral health experts and associations.”
-According to the American College of Physicians, conversion therapy, also known as reparative therapy, may actually cause emotional or physical harm to LGBT individuals, particularly adolescents or young persons.
+According to the American College of Physicians, conversion therapy, also known as reparative therapy, may actually cause emotional or physical harm to LGBTQ individuals, particularly adolescents or young persons.
 The American Psychological Association found reparative therapy caused harmful effects including depression, suicidality and anxiety.
 Numerous organizations, representing more than 480,000 mental health professionals, have all taken the position that homosexuality is not a mental disorder and thus is not something that needs to or can be “cured.”

 Vulnerable to Commercial Sexual Exploitation